-Making reasonable adjustments to the classroom environment can make a significant difference for pupils with social communication needs.
+Making reasonable adjustments to the classroom environment can make a significant difference for children and young people with social communication needs.
 The following ideas should be considered:

 - The learning environment is regularly evaluated (e.g. Environment Checklist Tool 6, available in the practical support pack received once the Making Sense of Autism training has been completed by the school).

-- The learning environment is clearly organised, with visual cues and signposts adjusted to the level of understanding of the child/young person.
+- The learning environment is clearly organised, with visual cues and signposts adjusted to the level of understanding of the child or young person.

 - Limiting distractions e.g. use of space around the white board, positioning of working areas in the classroom.